Droxt1/WebSOCKET/README.md

 ## Working with Database Migrations

-Below, find instructions on creating and applying database migrations:
+Instructions on creating and applying database migrations:

 - To create a new migration: